 One of the key challenges of the project is the alignment between user data traffic, addressed beam and signalling the beam switching to the satellite in a synchronized manner.
-Next to that the provision of a DVB-S2X terminal coping with burst-wise data reception is of key importance and will have impact on the applied synchronization techniques.
-There will also be a reference terminal, which will provide means for alignment of the modulator transmission and the beam switching window with an accuracy of only a few symbols.
+Next to that the provision of a DVB-S2X conform terminal coping with burst-wise data reception is of key importance, where special signal processing and synchronization techniques are required.
+More specifically, a reference terminal provides means for alignment of the modulator transmission and the beam switching window with an accuracy of only a few symbols.

 The entire testbed finally serves as proof-of-concept for the ground segment technologies required to enable beam hopping in future missions like Eutelsat’s Quantum project.
 The close cooperation between the technology providers Fraunhofer IIS and WORK Microwave with technical support from Eutelsat allows for a most realistic emulation of the Quantum payload and the optimization of the ground segment to enable a successful deployment after system launch.